cloudmesh-community/book/chapters/prg/python/python-install.md

 However, there are some things to consider.
-If you use many programs on your desktop and run them all at the same time, you will find that in up-to-date operating systems, you will find your self quickly out of memory.
-This is especially true if you use editors such as PyCharm , which we highly recommend.
+If you use many programs on your desktop and run them all at the same time, you will find that in up-to-date operating systems, you will find yourself quickly out of memory.
+This is especially true if you use editors such as PyCharm, which we highly recommend.
 Furthermore, as you likely have lots of disk access, make sure to use a fast HDD or better an SSD.

 A typical modern developer PC or Laptop has *16GB RAM* and an *SSD*.
 You can certainly do Python on a $35-$55 Raspberry PI, but you probably will not be able to run PyCharm.
-There are many alternative editors with less Memory footprint available.
+There are many alternative editors with less memory footprint available.

-## Python 3.8
+## Python 3.9

-Here we discuss how to install Python 3.8 or newer on your operating system.
-For our class we do require a new version of python.
-PLease be aware that many operating systems come with an outdated version that will not be sufficient for our work.
+Here we discuss how to install Python 3.9 or newer on your operating system.
+It is typically advantageous to use a newer version of python so you can leverage the latest features.
+Please be aware that many operating systems come with older versions that may or may not work for you.
+YOu always can start with the version that is installed and if you run into issues update later.

-### Python 3.8 on macOS
+### Python 3.9 on macOS

 You want a number of useful tools on your macOS.
-This includes git, make and a c compiler.
-All this can be installed with Xcode whcih is available from
+This includes git, make, and a c compiler.
+All this can be installed with Xcode which is available from

 * <https://apps.apple.com/us/app/xcode/id497799835>